ermanh/tableconc/README.md

 - .json (must contain only one array of objects, non-string values will be stringified)

 ## Supported Functions
-- Search
+Search
-    - Apply search conditions on up to 3 different columns (logical AND)
+    - Apply queries on up to 3 different columns simultaneously (logical AND)
     - Regular expressions
-- Concordance and matched pattern display
+Matched pattern display
     - Customize text and background highlight colors
+    - Concordance display
-    - Limit the length of the concordance display
+    - Limit length of concordance display
-- Filter
+Filter
     - Filter a column by its values
-    - Limit filter options by how many times the values occur
+    - Limit filter options by how many times the values occur Sort
-- Sort
     - Sort a column by ascending or descending order
     - Sort a concordance column by word position relative to the matched pattern
-    - Sort the table by the original index in the file
-- Other table functions
+    - Sort the table by the original index in the file Other table functions
     - Select which columns to show
     - Adjust the width of data columns
     - Change text alignment
     - Customize the number of rows displayed
-- Website display
+Website display
     - Light/dark modes
     - Hide certain sections to increase data viewing space
-    - Table header will stick to the top of the website when scrolled
+    - Table header sticks to the top of the viewport when scrolled